norairlabs/docs-norairlabs-com/docs/sdk/protocol/frame-structures-others.md

 transmitted as a full 30-byte array.
 Any unused remaining bytes may not be transmitted to improve speed.

-The minimum frame packet length is 3 bytes except when issuing hard and soft resets.
+The minimum frame packet length is 2 bytes.

 ## Sent Packets (Answers)
 This frame packet is always a fixed 32-byte packet, even if the expected data frame is smaller.